We use cookies to improve your experience on our site. Please accept the Privacy Policy to continue.

 Academics

-- Morning Report: Our Program hosts Morning Report Monday through Thursday.
-Morning report topics include overnight case presentations, case-based discussions, team-based learning, simulation sessions, and board review.
+• Morning Report: Every Monday through Thursday, our Morning Report includes topics such as case presentations, case-based discussions, team-based learning, and board review.

-- Grand Rounds: Each Friday instead of Morning Report, the Department of Medicine hosts Grand Rounds.
+• Grand Rounds: Every Friday, instead of Morning Report, the Department of Medicine hosts Grand Rounds.
+Expert speakers present on a broad range of topics, including medical science and innovative treatments relevant to Internal Medicine.

-- Departmental Conference: Each Wednesday, our residents join the rest of the Department of Medicine for noon conferences which include Morbidity & Mortality conference, Root Cause Analysis, Journal Club, and Quality Improvement conference.
+• Departmental Conference: Each Wednesday, our residents join the rest of the Department for noon conferences which include Root Cause Analysis conference, Journal Club, Quality Improvement conference, and Morbidity & Mortality conference.

-- Academic Half-Day: Each week residents on floors, outpatient rotations, and electives participate in 3 hours of protected teaching time.
-PGY1 residents have half day on Wednesday afternoon and PGY2 and PGY3 residents on Thursday afternoons.
-During the academic half day, our faculty lead discussions on three different topics.
+• Academic Half-Day: Each week, residents in inpatient, outpatient, and elective rotations have several hours of protected teaching time.
+PGY1 residents have their half-day on Wednesday afternoons, while PGY2 and PGY3 residents have theirs on Thursday afternoons.

-- Primary Care Didactic: Residents on Primary Care rotations also participate in a second academic half day each week on Fridays.
-Led by our Primary Care faculty, these sessions focus on the physical exam and the management of common symptoms and chronic conditions.
+• Primary Care Didactic: Residents on outpatient rotations participate in a second academic half-day session each week on Fridays.
+These sessions, led by Primary Care faculty, focus on the management of common symptoms and chronic diseases, and core principles of medicine.

 Sample Schedule